 The event beautifully showcased Hawaiian culture and allowed us to immerse ourselves in the most exciting oceanfront luau on the island.
 We enjoyed traditional dances, sampled traditional island fare, and marveled at the vibrant displays of Hawaiian arts.

-From the lively hula dances to the delicious fresh island fish and sweet potato macaroni salad, there’s something for everyone to enjoy.
+From the lively hula dances to the delicious fresh island fish and sweet potato macaroni salad, there’s something for everyone to enjoy, including vegan options and dairy free dishes for those with dietary needs.

 Plus, it’s one of the only oceanfront luaus in Hawaii!
 The picturesque location, right by Kailua Bay, adds to the charm, ensuring you get breathtaking views while you enjoy the show.